Mxyuki/AMQ-Scripts/README.md

 Disabled            - Don't receive anser and don't send answer.

+# AMQ Change Picture

+AMQ Change Picture is a script that change your amq picture, In the bottom rightcorner, in lobbys and in your profile

+To change the picture displayed just change the link of "let picture" to the link of your image finishing by jpg/png/gif

 # AMQ LowerToUpper

 AMQ LowerToUpper is a script made to change all your answer in Uppercase answer or Lowercase answer.